-Opened in 1906, King’s Theatre important cultural and architectural history is embedded into the city of Edinburgh and welcomes over 200,000 visitors each year.
-Located in the Tolcross area of the city, the building was designed by James Davidson and the interiors by JD Swanston; the exterior defined by its recognisable Edwardian baroque facade featuring decorative Art Nouveau doors, stained glass and carved stonework.
+The King’s Theatre opened in 1906 and welcomes over 200,000 visitors each year.
+Its important cultural and architectural history is embedded into the city of Edinburgh.
+Located in the Tollcross area of the city, the building was designed by James Davidson and its interiors by JD Swanston; the exterior is defined by its recognisable Edwardian baroque facade featuring decorative Art Nouveau doors, stained glass and carved stonework.

-The transformational project will preserve and revitalise the King’s Theatre, one of Scotland’s oldest and most loved theatres, making it a vibrant, dynamic and accessible cultural destination for generations to come.
+The transformational project will preserve and revitalise what is one of Scotland’s oldest and most loved theatres, making it a vibrant, dynamic, and accessible cultural destination for generations to come.